In this guide

-In the same document released by ISC2, the top needed areas of cybersecurity expertise included security awareness, risk assessment, security administration, network monitoring, incident investigation and response, intrusion detection, cloud computing security, and security engineering.
+In the same document released by ISC2, the top identified areas of need for people with cybersecurity expertise included security awareness, risk assessment, security administration, network monitoring, incident investigation and response, intrusion detection, cloud computing security, and security engineering.

 As with any career, education is a key element of entering the workforce.
 There are many different educational paths that individuals can take to learn the tools of the trade.

-Pursuing an associate’s or bachelor’s degree in cybersecurity is an excellent place to start.
-Many universities will have specialized programs for cybersecurity, but any degree in computer science will also be beneficial.
+Pursuing an associate degree, bachelor’s degree, or an online cybersecurity degree is an excellent place to start.
+Many universities will have specialized programs for cybersecurity, but a computer science degree will also be beneficial.

-For individuals looking to make their way into management roles, it would be beneficial to obtain a graduate degree in computer science.
+For people looking to make their way into management roles, there are newer opportunities to obtain a graduate-level certificate in cybersecurity or computer science.

 While there is no substitute for a traditional degree, certifications and experience will also play a major role in landing a job within the cybersecurity field.

 Besides a bachelor’s or master’s degree from an accredited university, there are additional certifications which may help a job seeker to secure employment in the cybersecurity field.

 According to a Burning Glass cybersecurity hiring report, approximately 60 percent of cybersecurity positions require that the applicant have at least one certification.